Nutrition education: College

+Nutrition Education in the United Kingdom

+Nutrition education in the United Kingdom may be categorised according to professional outcomes, modes and levels of study, and recognised areas of nutritional practice.

+Professional roles range from nutrition advisers and coaches to nutritionists, dietitians, and nutritional therapists.
+Each role is associated with differing educational pathways, qualification standards, and defined scopes of practice.

+Modes and locations of study vary widely and include online learning, further education diplomas and certificates, undergraduate degrees, and postgraduate master's programmes.
+While a significant proportion of nutrition education is now delivered remotely, universities and colleges continue to offer in-person teaching.

+Nutrition education in the UK is also divided across recognised professional sectors.
+Nutritionists and Dietitians are overseen by the Association for Nutrition (AfN), while nutritional therapists are represented by the British Association for Nutrition & Lifestyle Medicine (BANT).
+Nutrition coaches and advisers may fall under different professional frameworks depending on the training provider and area of practice.

+The title “Dietitian” is legally protected in the UK and may only be used by individuals who have completed an approved degree programme and meet statutory regulatory requirements.
+The title “Nutritionist” is not currently protected in the same way, although this is subject to ongoing regulatory reform.
+Proposed changes would require Nutritionists to hold a recognised degree, aligning the role more closely with the regulatory standards applied to Dietitians and strengthening professional oversight through the AfN.

 Current issues

 Childhood obesity is a public health concern.
-In a recent study done by medical researchers, from 2011-2012, 8.4% of young children ages 2–5, 17.7% of kids ages 6–11, and 20.5% of teens ages 12–19 are categorized as obese in the U.S. Besides nutrition education, environmental factors such as a decrease in physical activity and increase in energy intake have led to more sedentary children.
+In a recent study done by medical researchers, from 2011 to 2012, 8.4% of young children ages 2–5, 17.7% of kids ages 6–11, and 20.5% of teens ages 12–19 are categorized as obese in the U.S. Besides nutrition education, environmental factors such as a decrease in physical activity and increase in energy intake have led to more sedentary children.
 This increase in body mass index has led to hypertension, metabolic syndrome, and type 2 diabetes among other chronic diseases.
 Poor nutrition habits and lack of physical activity have led to this increase of obesity that leads from childhood to adulthood.
 A lack of funding and insufficient resources have led to poor nutrition education.
 Lack of funding has led to schools developing contracts with private companies such as soda and candy companies that allow vending machines and other products as well and has created a monopoly in public schools.

 Nutrition based policies use a trickle-down methods: federal, regional, state, local and school district policies.
 Teachers have a more direct influence in nutrition education.
 There are not a lot of studies that show how nutrition education policies affect the teachers in the schools they are meant to influence.